How To Make White Furniture Look Distressed And Naturally Worn

 The JTS and I pulled and pulled on them every way we could think of but they wouldn’t come out.
 We were going to remove the back but look at that.
 The chest was solid wood and well made.
 Well, I will just paint with the drawers in place.

-Prime The Wood Chest
+Prime The Furniture

-My favorite primer is Glidden Gripper and I always have it tinted Gray because gray works well under any paint color.
-I do not like using white primer under red or black or any other color.
 It is too hard to cover.
 White primer doesn’t make sense in those instances but it would have been okay for this project since the latex paint is white.
 I only applied one coat of primer.

-After priming I painted the chest with white latex paint I had on hand.
+After priming, I painted the chest with white latex paint I had on hand.
 The first coat of paint covered really well but I always apply two coats just in case I missed a spot somewhere.
-After the paint dried I started distressing the paint.
-I was distressing the drawers when I noticed something interesting.
-Take a look at the before photo above.

 The drawer in the middle has divided panels.
-Now we all know that drawer should go in the top slot.
-I pulled the middle drawer and it came out easily. ????
+Now, we all know that drawer should go in the top slot.
+I pulled the middle drawer, and it came out easily. ????

-The chest has these plastic flaps on each end of the drawer slots.
-That’s why we couldn’t get the drawers out.
-I called the JTS and he helped me get the other drawers out.
 We did have to wiggle and pull sideways and tug and work and work on them for a bit but they eventually came out.
 I was scared we were going to pull the drawer apart.

-It was much easier to do this furniture makeover once we got the drawers out.
-I used 100-grit sandpaper to sand the layer of white paint by hand.
-It takes a little longer to distress the paint by hand but I have more control than with an electric sander.
+Distressing the paint by hand takes a little longer, but I have more control than with an electric sander.
 I like to tear a small piece of sandpaper and fold it at least double.
 It is easier to handle that way.

 Next, I run the sandpaper over all the edges of the furniture where it would naturally wear.
 The amount of pressure you apply while sanding will depend on the type of paint and how long the paint has been cured.